From small plates to market stalls, take-out, dig in

 A leading manufacturer of gourmet smoked meats, poultry, fish, and cheeses, Nodine’s team of skilled artisans use real hardwood and apple pomace, and hand-craft their products in small batches.
 Their specialty products are found in upscale New York venues such as Citarella, Dean & Deluca, and Fairway Markets.
 Their old-world flavored bacon is worth the trip to scenic Goshen, as is their marvelous Cajun Andouille sausage.
 Your pampered canine will enjoy their gourmet dog treats.

-Kimberly and Clint Thorn feed their cows the finest, sweetest hay and natural feeds resulting in their signature cream milk and delicious artisanal chocolates, Milk House Chocolates, made with fresh orchard fruits, garden herbs, and honey.
+Kimberly and Clint Thorn feed their cows the finest, sweetest hay and natural feed resulting in their signature cream milk and delicious artisanal chocolates, Milk House Chocolates.
+Made with fresh local orchard fruits, garden herbs, and honey.
 They also offer cheesemaking classes.
 Going to their barn to pick up some vanilla milk, chocolates for your hostess, and a quick tour of the barn to say hello to the cows is always a treat.

 Thorncrest Farm and Creamery